apache/nuttx/configs/samv71-xult/README.txt

     UnitTest.
 It provides an interactive windowing experience with the maXTouch Xplained Pro LCD.

+    NOTES:

-    The NxWM window manager is a tiny window manager tailored for use with smaller LCDs.
+    1. The NxWM window manager is a tiny window manager tailored for use with smaller LCDs.
 It supports a task, a start window, and multiple application windows with toolbars.
 However, to make the best use of the visible LCD space, only one application window is visible at at time.

        The NxWM window manager can be found here:

          nuttx-git/NxWidgets/nxwm

        The NxWM unit test can be found at:

          nuttx-git/NxWidgets/UnitTests/nxwm

        Documentation for installing the NxWM unit test can be found here:

          nuttx-git/NxWidgets/UnitTests/README.txt

-    Here is the quick summary of the build steps.
+    2. Here is the quick summary of the build steps.
 These steps assume that you have the entire NuttX GIT in some directory ~/nuttx-git.
        You may have these components installed elsewhere.
 In that case, you will need to adjust all of the paths in the following accordingly:

-    1. Install the nxwm configuration
+       a.
+Install the nxwm configuration

           $ cd ~/nuttx-git/nuttx/tools
           $ ./configure.sh samv71-xult/nxwm

-    2. Make the build context (only)
+       b.
+Make the build context (only)

           $ cd ..
           $ . ./setenv.sh
           $ make context
           ...

           NOTE: the use of the setenv.sh file is optional.
 All that it will do is to adjust your PATH variable so that the build system can find your tools.
 If you use it, you will most likely need to modify the script so that it has the correct path to your tool binaries directory.

-    3. Install the nxwm unit test
+       c.
+Install the nxwm unit test

           $ cd ~/nuttx-git/NxWidgets
           $ tools/install.sh ~/nuttx-git/apps nxwm
           Creating symbolic link
            - To ~/nuttx-git/NxWidgets/UnitTests/nxwm
            - At ~/nuttx-git/apps/external

-    4. Build the NxWidgets library
+       d.
+Build the NxWidgets library

           $ cd ~/nuttx-git/NxWidgets/libnxwidgets
           $ make TOPDIR=~/nuttx-git/nuttx
           ...

-    5. Build the NxWM library
+       e.
+Build the NxWM library

           $ cd ~/nuttx-git/NxWidgets/nxwm
           $ make TOPDIR=~/nuttx-git/nuttx
           ...

-    6. Built NuttX with the installed unit test as the application
+       f.
+Built NuttX with the installed unit test as the application

           $ cd ~/nuttx-git/nuttx
           $ make

+    3. Reading from the LCD is not currently functional.
+The following settings are in the configuration that tell the system that this is a read-only LCD:

+         CONFIG_LCD_NOGETRUN=y
+         CONFIG_NX_WRITEONLY=y

+    4. Small Icons are selected and can be very difficult to touch.
+You might want to enable larger icons with:

+         CONFIG_NXWM_LARGE_ICONS=y

     STATUS:
     2015-05-13:
-      The demo functions and produces displays, but there is something wrong with the LCD configuration:
+      - The demo functions and produces displays.
+I have two maXTouch Xplained Pro displays.
+One works perfectly, the other has some issues which I suspect are due to the ribbon cable connector with fits too snugly on one side.

+        Here are the symptoms of the LCD that does not work.
+I attribute these problems with problems in the parallel interface due to a bad connection:

         - The color is wrong; to reddish.
 This suggests some issue with color format or pixel width
         - Images are positioned correctly on the display, but all half the horizontal width that they should be, again suggesting some problem with the pixel with.
         - Some images are simply truncated to half the correct size (such as the touch circles in the calibration screen).
         - Other images are horizontally compressed (such as the initial NX logo on the background).

+      - As mentioned above, reading fromthe LCD is not currently functional.
+        There are some special settings work work around this but the bottom line is that transparent operations cannot yet be supported.

+      - I am seeing some small artifacts with the font used in the HEX calculator display.

+      - Line spacing in the NxTerm window is too much.
+This is probably a font-related issue too.